What cannot be communicated to the mother, cannot be communicated to the self – John Bowlby

 - C. The onset of symptoms is in the early developmental period (but deficits may not become fully manifest until social communication demands exceed limited capacities)

-- D. The symptoms are no attributable to another medical or neurological condition or to low abilities in the domains of the word structure and grammar, and are not better explained by ASD, intellectual disability, global developmental delay, or another mental disorder.
+- D. The symptoms are not attributable to another medical or neurological condition or to low abilities in the domains of word structure and grammar, and are not better explained by ASD, intellectual disability, global developmental delay, or another mental disorder.

 - A. Persistent difficulties in the social use of verbal and non-verbal communication as manifested by all of the following